giuseppesanseverino/ArduinoVibrationMotorControl/README.md

 <img width="312" alt="Screenshot 2025-05-30 at 15 35 59" src="https://github.com/user-attachments/assets/538d08ed-56fa-4cf3-9540-fa67183bdaa0" />

+Defining Different Vibration Patterns
+A custom startVibration function is created that takes the vibration duration in ms as input.
+Note that this motor only supports ON (HIGH) or OFF (LOW) states.
+Different patterns are achieved by varying durations or sequences of vibrations, with delays for pauses.

 ### Define different vibration patterns

 A custom function is created (startVibration) that requires as input the duration of the vibration in ms. Please note that this specific motor can only work in two status: ON (HIGH), or OFF (LOW).
 Therefore, the only way to generate different patterns is to provide different duration of the vibration or different sequences of vibrations.
 A delay can be defined to have pauses between two or more vibrations.